Yanomami: Violence

 Violence is one of the leading causes of Yanomami death.
 Up to half of all Yanomami males die violent deaths in the constant conflict between neighboring communities over local resources.
 Often these confrontations lead to Yanomami leaving their villages in search of new ones.
 Women are often victims of physical abuse and anger.
-Inter-village warfare is common, but does not too commonly affect women.
+Inter-village warfare is common, but is less often fatal to women.
 When Yanomami tribes fight and raid nearby tribes, women are often raped, beaten, and brought back to the shabono to be adopted into the captor's community.
 Wives may be beaten frequently, so as to keep them docile and faithful to their husbands.
 Sexual jealousy causes much of the violence.
 Women are beaten with clubs, sticks, machetes, and other blunt or sharp objects.
 Burning with a branding stick occurs often, and symbolizes a male's strength or dominance over his wife.

 Yanomami men have been known to kill children while raiding enemy villages.
 Helena Valero, a Brazilian woman kidnapped by Yanomami warriors in the 1930s, witnessed a Karawetari raid on her tribe:

 Following the increase in threats and attacks against the uncontacted Yanomami, member of parliament Joenia Wapichana, Dario Kopenawa Yanomami and some other Brazilian indigenous leaders met with Michelle Bachelet, United Nations High Commissioner for Human Rights, to assess the inability of the government to protect their constitutional rights.
 On September 13, 2021, in her report to the United Nations Human Rights Council, Michelle Bachelet declared that she was "alarmed by recent attacks against members of the Yanomami and Munduruku," in Brazil, "by illegal miners in the Amazon."